Thr 160 Intro to Acting

 Listed below are brief descriptions of the assignments required for this class:

-- A sustainability research paper that will inform your viewpoint on sustainability throughout the semester and will be uploaded to your ePortfolio, an oral presentation in which you share your research with your peers in the class, a sustainability midterm paper that explores the issues you are studying in both acting and sustainability, attendance at an off-campus performance in Appleton or Milwaukee, attendance at a campus sustainability event to inform the research and discussion that has taken place in the course, completion of a Map-works Survey to help us assist you in your progress as a student here and schedule a time to visit with me outside of class.
+- A sustainability research project that will inform your viewpoint on sustainability throughout the semester and will be uploaded to your ePortfolio, a sustainability midterm project that explores the issues you are studying in both acting and sustainability, attendance at a campus sustainability event to inform the research and discussion that has taken place in the course, completion of a Map-works Survey to help us assist you in your progress as a student here and schedule a time to visit with me outside of class.

-- One open/non-scripted scene, a monologue as a tool for auditioning, a written performance critique that uses your knowledge of acting and observation skills, a scripted scene with character analysis that is the culmination of the work in the class, a voice/movement assignment, attendance at productions and other campus events as required,
+- One open/non-scripted scene, a monologue as a tool for auditioning, a written performance critique that uses your knowledge of acting and observation skills, a scripted scene with a written analysis that is the culmination of the work in the class, attendance at productions and other campus events as required.

 - Attendance at a performance of each of the following productions is required:

 - Attend class and be punctual-I need you to be here or you will miss things!
-Being on time is one of the most important expectations of actors.
+Being on time is one of the most important expectations of students and of actors.

 - Commitment: Listen, focus on the work at hand, be a supportive member of the class and disciplined in your work ethic.